exasol/exasol-virtual-schema/doc/dialects/exasol.md

 ### Using IMPORT FROM JDBC

 Should the EXA connection not be an option for you, you can alternatively use a regular JDBC connection for the `IMPORT`.
-Note that this option is slower.
+Note that this option is slower because it lacks the parallelization the `IMPORT FROM EXA` variant.

 #### Creating a Virtual Schema With JDBC Import